CaptainCrowbar/unicorn-lib/unicorn/string.md

 expected to mark the beginning and end of a substring do not point to the same string or are in the wrong order.)

+Any in-place function that might modify its subject string invalidates any iterators (plain or UTF) passed to it that were pointing into that string.
+Note that the iterators should still be considered to be invalidated even if the string turns out not to be actually modified in a particular case.

 Any function that implicitly compares strings uses a simple literal comparison, making no attempt to handle Unicode's concepts of canonical or compatibility equivalence; if your code needs to be aware of such things, you